nurmuhammet-ali/geography/readme.md

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
+## Note: Make sure to add path for hombrew

 Then open new tab and paste this commands
 ```bash
 $ brew install php
 $ brew install mysql
 ```
+## These will install latest versions of php and Mysql

 ## Windows
 For the windows, it is highly recommended to use GUI applications that install PHP and Mysql behind the scenes.[Mamp](https://www.mamp.info/en/mamp-pro/) or [Xampp](https://www.apachefriends.org/index.html) is a good choice.
 Just download and install.